BDX-town/Akkoma/docs/docs/administration/CLI_tasks/config.md

 Options:

 - `<path>` - where to save migrated config.
 E.g. `--path=/tmp`.
-If file saved into non standart folder, you must manually copy file into directory where Pleroma can read it.
-For OTP install path will be `PLEROMA_CONFIG_PATH` or `/etc/akkoma`.
-For installation from source - `config` directory in the akkoma folder.
+If the file was saved into a non-standard directory, you must manually copy it into a location where Pleroma can read it.
+For OTP the install path will be `PLEROMA_CONFIG_PATH` or `/etc/akkoma`.
+For installation from source it’s the `config` directory in the akkoma folder.
 - `<env>` - environment, for which is migrated config.
-By default is `prod`.
+By default, it’s `prod`.
-- To delete transferred settings from database optional flag `-d` can be used
+- To delete transferred settings from database the optional flag `-d` can be used

 === "OTP"
     ```sh